CambridgeEngineering/PartIA-Computing-Lent-doc/development_recommendations.rst

 The output will include the commit messages and the author of each commit.

-Project history is shown by online services, like GitLab, and this the simplest way to examine project change.
+Project history is shown by online services, like GitHub, and this the simplest way to examine project change.
 It is also possible to add comments and suggestions on particular code changes to discuss with team members.